 In their Response, the Appellants dwell on what they believe the Local Board has not considered in its analysis and decision, suggesting that the information sought and obtained by the Local Board was either flawed or skewed.
-What they have not offered, however, are material facts.
+What they have not offered, however, is substantive evidence showing material facts in dispute.
 The Appellants argue that the Local Board did not fully consider the eight required regulatory factors; however, they have provided no evidence to support that claim.
 The evidence demonstrates that each factor was given full consideration.
+For example, the Appellants claim that the Local Board neglected Charles Carroll for years and "targeted" the school, all without foundation.
+They further assert that they "do not agree" with the Local Board's enrollment projections, yet offer no substantive evidence in light of the substantiated studies conducted by the Local Board.

-For example, the Appellants allege that the Local Board "artificially downwardly adjusted" student enrollment figures, yet they offer no evidence of manipulation or improper calculation.
-Similarly, no evidence has been provided to indicate that the Local Board failed to explore aspects regarding any of the factors.
+To the contrary of what the Appellants allege, the Local Board considered all eight factors required in COMAR 13A.02.09.01.
+The Appellants argue that the Local Board did not fully consider the eight required regulatory factors; however, they have provided no evidence to support that claim or to indicate that the Local Board failed to explore aspects regarding any of the factors.
 The State Board has not mandated an equal allocation of significance or scrutiny for all eight factors.
 To the contrary, the State Board has held that "as long as there is adequate reason, supported by at least one criterion, the local board's decision in a school closing case should prevail."
 See Slider v.
 Allegany County Bd. of Educ., MSBE Op.
 No. 00-35 (2000) at 53 (citing Kensington Elementary School PTS v.
 Montgomery County Bd. of Educ., MSBE Op.
 82-31 (1982) at 681).

 The regulations do not mandate that each factor must be identically weighted, simply that each be given consideration.
 In this case, while the Local Board may have placed more significance on some factors over others (such as student enrollment trends and financial considerations over racial composition), it is clear that the Local Board reasonably considered each factor, as required by law, and reached a rational conclusion to adopt the Final Plan.

 The Local Board fulfilled its obligation to consider each of the eight factors and properly described its actions and rationale for each in the Final Plan.
 The determination of these factors, based on analysis and reasoning, supported the Local Board's decision.
 While the Appellants may not agree with the Local Board's conclusions, that alone does not render the Local Board's decision arbitrary, unreasonable, or illegal.